 PAR Releases Reports on the State Budget Crisis

-PAR has released two documents analyzing the state’s fiscal problems and the budget challenges facing the governor and Legislature.
+PAR has released three documents analyzing the state’s budget challenges facing the governor and Legislature.

 PAR’s Guide to the State Budget Crisis examines the fiscal condition of the state, including the historical factors that lead us to the current crisis.
-This report reviews the decisions and circumstances that created Louisiana’s chronic and compounding budget sustainability problem.
 It serves as an educational primer on state budgeting and it investigates the familiar as well as the obscure but critical elements of state taxing and spending.
 Click here to see full report.

 Louisiana's State Budget Vertigo is a PAR commentary that identifies holes in the executive budget and reviews specific proposals to deal the financial shortfall.
 Click here to view State Budget Commentary .